tmcw/stickshift/README.md

 ## Development

-* Run `npm run develop` to continously rebuild source and run stickshift without a node server.
+* Run `npm run develop` to continously rebuild source and run Stickshift without a node server.

 ## See Also